jawalsh/z652-Digital-Libraries-FA23/docs/assignment_metadata_practice.md

 Then describe one of the items you have using this prototype metadata application profile (MAP) to serve as an example record.

 ### What to turn in
-- List which group you're in
+- List which group you're in, but do not put your name on your paper!
 - A title for the hypothetical digital library
 - Brief (1-3 sentences) description of the context, users, and content.
 - List of functional requirements